Eurovision Song Contest: The Story of Fire Saga: Reception

 David Rooney of The Hollywood Reporter wrote: "If ever a comedy cried out for tight 85-minute treatment that keeps the gags pinging fast enough to disguise the thin sketch material at its core, it's this hit-or-miss two-hour feature."
 Owen Gleiberman of Variety called it "a badly shot one-joke movie that sits there and goes thud."

 Chris Hewitt of Empire magazine wrote: "The votes are in and it's official: this largely unfunny paean to Eurovision is a waste of some serious talent.
 At least some of the songs are decent."
 Hewitt also complained about the length of the film: "It's all rather airless and lifeless and is at least half an hour too long."
 Robbie Collin of The Daily Telegraph wrote: "Sending up the Eurovision Song Contest is like flattening Salisbury Plain: one quick look at the thing should be enough to reassure you that the job took care of itself long ago.
 Nevertheless, Will Ferrell has decided to give it a shot and the result is this pulverisingly unfunny and vacuous two-hour gauntlet run of non-entertainment."
 Peter Bradshaw of The Guardian wrote: "The movie is not a disaster, just weirdly pointless".
 Bradshaw also criticizes the script saying it "pulls its punches" and the plot is borrowed from The Producers.
 Other writers noted plot similarities with the 1996 Father Ted episode "A Song for Europe".

 Charlotte O'Sullivan of the Evening Standard gave the film a more positive review, praising the performances of McAdams and Stevens and writing that "Ferrell, who co-wrote the script, wisely realises that this institution is beyond parody and is simply content to pay homage.
 The result is extremely silly and ridiculously rousing."
 David Sims of The Atlantic praised the film's "chipper spirit" and wrote "this is a comedy that knows how to make fun and have fun."
 Kevin Maher of The Times concluded that "This might just be the most idiotic movie of the year so far.
 But joyously so."

+Icelandic tour company Reykjavik Excursions stated on its blog that two days after the film's release, "everyone had seen the film.
+And for the most part, they loved it".
+The company praised the film's accuracy, such as the concerns that the country could not afford to host Eurovision in the event of a victory, Ferrell and McAdams's "Euro-hippie appearance with the woolen sweaters and raggedy hair", and the depiction of Húsavík and the elves.